Back to main page Atlanta Appliances repair, Inc.

 (See Chapter 6.)

-electricity to the unit.
+Disconnect the electricity.
+Before working on the dehumidifier, disconnect theelectricity to the unit.
 This can be done by pulling the plug from the receptacle.

 Or disconnect the electricity at the fuse panel or at the circuit breaker panel.
 Turn off